currinjs/CurrinJS/aio/content/guide/ngmodule.md

 _forRoot_ and _forChild_ are conventional names for methods that deliver different `import` values to root and feature modules.
-Angular doesn't recognize them but Angular developers do.
+Currin doesn't recognize them but Currin developers do.

 [Follow this convention](guide/ngmodule-faq#q-for-root) if you write a similar module that has both shared [declarables](guide/ngmodule-faq#q-declarable) and services.